Vision, Mission and Goals

 - Develop and implement comprehensive faculty development instructional programs for online teaching in collaboration with the Teaching and Learning Center

 - Develop and implement online teaching and learning assessment plan.

-- Assess the financial impact of online education at the College.
+- Assess the financial impact of online education at the University.

-- Continually assess, evaluate, and update the technological infrastructure and the software of the College in collaboration with the Information Technology Department.
+- Continually assess, evaluate, and update the technological infrastructure and the software of the University in collaboration with the Information Technology Department.